a1re1/programming-notes/language-notes/js/express-101.md

 ```

 ** Look up NodeMon vs gulp, do they do the same thing? which is better?
+** Joi module is commonly used for input validation/error handling
+when sending status message make sure to return.

 ## Response Codes
 1xx Informational